The tax joys of parenthood

 Beware the kiddie tax

 One former child-related opportunity to lower your tax bill, however, has been dramatically reduced.
 Previously, many parents shifted some of their higher-taxed investment income to their young children so that the earnings would be taxed at a lower bracket; for example, falling from a possible 39.6 percent rate to the youngsters' usually 10 percent or 15 percent bracket.

 But the so-called kiddie tax limits this practice.
-When a young investor's 2012 earnings exceed $1,900, the tax rate applied to those excess earnings is the parents' -- not the child's.
+When a young investor's 2013 earnings exceed $2,000, the tax rate applied to those excess earnings is the parents' -- not the child's.
 The higher tax rate remains in place until the child turns 19 or age 24 if the young investor is a full-time student.
-For 2013 planning purposes, the child's investment earnings limit is $2,000.
+For 2014 planning purposes, the child's investment earnings limit remains at $2,000.

 So, Mom and Dad, keep an eye on young Jimmy's or Jane's assets because you could be paying the taxes on them.